glouppe/dats0001-foundations-of-data-science/course-syllabus.md

 ???

-Reorganize nb04 to show a full example of a latent variable model together with the corresponding prior predictive checks.
+- Reorganize nb04 to show a full example of a latent variable model together with the corresponding prior predictive checks.
-Add a lecture on spatial and temporal models.
+- Add a lecture on spatial and temporal models.
+- p-values and tests as https://x.com/cjmaddison/status/1824835644591428021

 ---